 What it looks like: Joseph Schooling who?
-2016 might have been his year, but 2017 is gonna be yours.
+2016 might have been his year with the Olympics actually happening and all, but 2021 is gonna be yours.
 No one needs to know that you really need arm floaties.

 What it really is: Waddling in a children’s pool, hiding from lifeguards, and trying not to get struck by lightning in the pouring rain.
 Anything for the ‘gram, fam.
 Anything for the ‘gram.